uh-dcm/news-article-collection-container/README.md

 cd server && python app.py
 ```

-After all these, you can access the website from [http://localhost:4000/](http://localhost:4000/).
+After all these, you can access the website at [http://localhost:4000/](http://localhost:4000/).

 ### Stopping the server
 Do either ONE of the following: